 Welcome to Evennia!
-This multi-part Beginner Tutorial will help you get off the ground.
+This multi-part Beginner Tutorial will help get you off the ground and running.

-You can pick what seems interesting, but if you follow through to the end you will have created a little online game of your own to play and share with others!
+You may choose topics that seem interesting but, if you follow this tutorial through to the end, you will have created your own small online game to play and share with others!

 A MUD client (or web browser)